 Implementing an office desk reservation software doesn’t stop at successful deployment.
 Ensuring that employees have a hassle-free software utilization experience from thereon is just as important.

-Make sure the software is free of bugs and has the required server capabilities to handle large loads.
+Ensure the software is free of bugs and has the required server capabilities to handle large loads.
 And while you’re at it, make it easier for employees to report any glitches so that they can be rectified at the earliest.

 Lastly, keep a close eye on your desk utilization metrics to identify any gaps in software deployment, and use these clues to improve the user experience.

-A successful software rollout boils down to two things- how well it is implemented and how easily one can use the software itself.
+A successful software rollout boils down to how well it is implemented and how easily one can use the software itself.
 While the above steps help you ultimately increase employee buy-in, having intuitive software in the first place speeds up the process.

 WorkInSync’s office desk reservation software is one such example.
-Available as web and mobile apps, you get a plethora of features.
+Available as a web and mobile apps, you get a plethora of features.